SanicTK2/iidxguide/docs/c_playstyles.md

 ![wristing](/assets/img/playstyle/wrist.jpg)
 {: .image_container }

-It was not a major playstyle in the past, but more IIDX players started to adopt it after Lincle relaxed the timing window in scratch notes.
-It was popularized by insane BMS players who played with this style on the original JKOC controller.
+It was not a major playstyle in the past, but more IIDX players started to adopt it when more high density charts were added (perhaps around Spada when Leggendaria was introduced).
+It was initially popularized by insane BMS players who played with this style on the original JKOC controller, where the turntable distance is shorter.

 Most players shift their entire body slightly to the side, so that you can place your scratch arm almost perpendicular to the cabinet.